paulsmaster/mern-amazon-clone/README.md

 # This is my personal ecommerce project "Amazon Clone"

-This project built using MERN stack.
+This project was built using MERN stack.

 ## Available Scripts